rmkenv/rmksolutions.net/readme.md

 ## About Me

 I'm a data scientist and AI engineer specializing in building production-grade machine learning systems, forecasting models, and LLM-powered applications.
-With over 12 years of experience in environmental and geospatial fields, I focus on translating complex data into actionable insights [attached_file:2][attached_file:4].
+With over 12 years of experience in environmental and geospatial fields, I focus on translating complex data into actionable insights.

 **Core Expertise:**
 - **Applied Machine Learning & Forecasting** – Time series analysis, regression, classification